Last Updated: Apr 20, 2018

 M. G. Marg, Gangtok

-Marg is a Hindi word which stands for Road.
-So essentially MG Marg means MG Road ... all Indians will know that always an important road (if not the most important road) in any city or township in India would be named as Mahatma Gandhi Road or MG Road.
-Gangtok is no exception and thus the name of this road which is considered the town center of Gangtok.
+This place is a 'must visit' because without it a visit to Gangtok is really incomplete.
+'Marg' in Hindi means 'Road'.
+So MG Marg means MG Road ... all Indians will know that always an important road (if not the most important road) in any city or township in India would be named as Mahatma Gandhi Road or MG Road.
+Gangtok is no exception and this is the town center of the hill town.

 The road and the area around it has transformed over the years.
 It is now more like a long stretch of open mall or boulevard square where locals and tourists take leisure stroll or just sit and relax on one of the many benches laid along the middle and both sides of the road to soak in the ambience.

-The road is lined up with glittering shops of all types, restaurants and bars on both sides.
-Many tourists take a table in a restaurant and watch from there the activities on the street below.
-It's literally like a carnival like atmosphere out here.
-The annual Gangtok Food and Culture Festival is held here at M G Marg in December.
+The road is lined up with glittering shops, restaurants, cafes & bars on both sides.
+Many tourists take a table on a roadside restaurant and watch the activities on the street.
+It's like a carnival like atmosphere out here.
+The annual Gangtok Food and Culture Festival is held here at MG Marg in December.

 M.G.
 Marg, Gangtok